hannah416/G3-finalproject/README.md

 ## Rationale
 **[Pre-listening Activities]**
-Pre-reading activities are crucial for schema activation, which helps students connect new information to their existing knowledge base.
+Pre-listening activities are crucial for schema activation, which helps students connect new information to their existing knowledge base.
 Icebreaking fosters a low-anxiety environment (Krashen, 1982), promoting a positive affective filter that facilitates language acquisition.
 Vocabulary exercises enhance lexical competence (Nation, 2001), aiding in better comprehension and retention of key terms.
 Predicting the story through images engages students in inferencing, a critical thinking skill that promotes deeper cognitive processing and engagement (Harmer, 2007).

 **[During-listening Activities]**
-During-reading activities ensure active engagement and foster deeper interaction with the text (Brown, 2004).
+During-listening activities ensure active engagement and foster deeper interaction with the text (Brown, 2004).
 Utilizing multimedia resources aligns with the dual coding theory (Paivio, 1986), which posits that combining verbal and visual information enhances memory and learning.
 These activities cater to diverse learning styles, making the content more accessible and engaging.
 Immediate feedback provided during comprehension questions supports Vygotsky’s (1978) concept of the Zone of Proximal Development (ZPD), allowing students to receive timely scaffolding that reinforces learning and corrects misunderstandings.

 **[Post-listening Activities]**
-Post-reading activities and homework assignments reinforce learning by encouraging students to apply their knowledge critically and reflectively.
+Post-listening activities and homework assignments reinforce learning by encouraging students to apply their knowledge critically and reflectively.
 Engaging in critical thinking and self-evaluation promotes metacognitive awareness, which is essential for self-regulated learning (Flavell, 1979).
 Peer feedback activities are grounded in social constructivism (Vygotsky, 1978), as they foster a collaborative learning environment where students construct knowledge through social interaction.
 This process helps develop evaluative and communication skills, essential for language proficiency and overall academic success.

 ## Lesson Materials